csl2027/csl2027.github.io/README.md

-This is the official webpage of the international conference CSL 2027.
+This is the official webpage of the international conference Computer Science Logic (CSL) 2027.